meganzinka/mulit-agent-student-flow/backend/API_DOCUMENTATION.md

     "Equal parts",
     "Whole"
   ],
   "context_summary": "In this 3rd grade lesson, students are introduced to fractions for the first time.
 At this developmental level, students need concrete visual representations (like pizza slices) to understand the concept.
-They should be thinking about fractions in terms of parts of physical objects rather than abstract numbers."
+They should be thinking about fractions in terms of parts of physical objects rather than abstract numbers.", "mathematical_problem": "If you cut a pizza into 4 equal pieces and eat 1 piece, what fraction of the pizza did you eat?", "student_approaches": {
+    "algorithmic_thinker": {
+      "student_id": "algorithmic_thinker",
+      "student_name": "Vex",
+      "approach_description": "Vex will focus on the procedural steps: identifying the whole (4 pieces), counting the part (1 piece), and forming the fraction 1/4.
+Prefers explicit instructions and formulas.", "strengths": ["Systematic thinking", "Clear step-by-step reasoning"],
+      "misconceptions": ["May struggle with non-standard representations", "Might rely too heavily on procedures without understanding"]
+    },
+    "visual_thinker": {
+      "student_id": "visual_thinker",
+      "student_name": "Chipper",
+      "approach_description": "Chipper will visualize the pizza as circles or rectangles divided into parts.
+Uses mental images and patterns to understand fractions.", "strengths": ["Spatial reasoning", "Pattern recognition"],
+      "misconceptions": ["May have difficulty with abstract notation", "Might struggle when visuals aren't available"] },
+    "struggling_learner": {
+      "student_id": "struggling_learner",
+      "student_name": "Riven",
+      "approach_description": "Riven needs concrete, real-world examples and support.
+May struggle with both abstract thinking and visual representations, requiring step-by-step guidance.", "strengths": ["Responds to encouragement", "Benefits from concrete examples"], "misconceptions": ["Low confidence", "May confuse the numerator and denominator"] }
   }
+}
 ```

 **Frontend Flow:**
 1. User uploads lesson plan (text or PDF)
 2. Convert PDF to base64 if needed
-3. Call `POST /lesson/setup`
+3. Call `POST /api/lesson/setup`
 4. **Store the returned `LessonContext` in session state**
-5. Include it in all subsequent `/ask` requests
+5. Include it in all subsequent `/api/ask` requests

 ---

 ## Ask Students (Text)

-### `POST /ask`
+### `POST /api/ask`
 Send a teacher prompt to all students and get their text responses.

 **Query Parameters:**